Award

 Notice Description

-The University of Strathclyde's Social Work and Social Policy department, through its THRIVING Food Futures research team, seeks a supplier to manage participant recruitment and coordinate the delivery of three citizens' juries, each lasting three days.
+The University of Strathclyde's Social Work and Social Policy department, through its THRIVING Food Futures research team, has awarded a contract to manage participant recruitment and coordinate the delivery of three citizens' juries, each lasting three days.

 Lot Information